Louisville Bankruptcy Attorney

 Can’t Afford Chapter 13 Attorney Bankruptcy Fees

-In Chapter 13, the Court first pays the attorney fees and court expenses as administrative claims.
-Then priority debts such as income taxes less than 3 years old, alimony, and child support are paid.
-Then secured creditors such as your home mortgage and car loan are paid, Unsecured debts are paid last.
+The Chapter 13 Court first pays attorney fees and court expenses as administrative claims.
+Then priority debts such as income taxes under 3 years old, alimony, and child support are paid.
+Then secured creditors such as your home mortgage and car loan are paid.
+Unsecured debts are paid last.

-Do You Think You Can’t Afford Chapter 13 Attorney Bankruptcy Fees?
+Do You Think You Can’t Afford a Chapter 13 Attorney

 Bankruptcy Attorney Fees